BlankTuber/EasterEggHunt2025/README.md

 "Restore what has been divided," whispered the tome.
 "This image exists both in this realm and in your own, a bridge between worlds."

-The Sage began assembling the jigsaw, recognizing that it depicted a location or object from her own household, enhanced with magical elements that revealed its significance to her quest.
+The Sage began assembling the jigsaw, recognizing that it depicted an object from her own household.

 *[Challenge: Jigsaw puzzle referencing an image in the house]*